graphcommerce-org/graphcommerce/packages/magento-wishlist/README.md

 - Add products with selected variants, like size and color, to wishlist (configurable product)

-## Roadmap

-- Wishlist overview: add to cart based on sku (simple, downloadable, virtual, grouped)
-- Wishlist overview: add to cart with configurable options (see 'Remarks')

 ## Settings

 - Enable wishlist for logged in users only (for instance for B2B)